Skip to content

 API Access

 Data as of February 2026.
-Zendesk Guide pricing includes full Zendesk Suite (ticketing + help center).
-Features based on publicly available information.
+Zendesk Guide is not sold standalone — it requires purchasing the full Zendesk Suite.
+Slab pricing reflects annual billing.
+Features are based on publicly available information and vendor documentation.

 Strengths & Weaknesses